 - ELSS Mutual Funds

-Equity Linked Saving Scheme (ELSS) Mutual Funds is also an investment plan that are specially designed for tax saving purposes and are considered one of the most sought-after tax saving investments options.
-Being market linked product they are high risk products but also offers the potential of high returns.
+Equity Linked Saving Scheme (ELSS) Mutual Funds is also an investment plan that is specially designed for tax saving purposes and is considered one of the most sought-after tax-saving investment options.
+Being market-linked product they are high-risk products but also offers the potential of high returns.
 We have already counted it above among the investments that save taxes under section 80C.
-There are two reasons why it makes to our list with flying marks.
+There are two reasons why it makes our list with flying marks.

-There’s one more perk that ELSS offers that you can make the investment in an ELSS can also be made through a SIP (Systematic Investment Plan) wherein you get to spend a small fixed fraction every month instead of paying a heavier sum altogether.
-ELSS invested through a SIP makes the overall investment easy and affordable and it can multiplies the money better than other forms of investment through effect of averaging and the power of compounding.
+There’s one more perk that ELSS offers that you can invest an ELSS can also be made through a SIP (Systematic Investment Plan) wherein you get to spend a small fixed fraction every month instead of paying a heavier sum altogether.
+ELSS invested through a SIP makes the overall investment easy and affordable and it can multiply the money better than other forms of investment through the effect of averaging and the power of compounding.

 - Public Provident Fund

-We would like to drive your attention to one more financial instrument here – Loan application.
-Yes, we know loan is not a form of investment but it is a very efficient tax saving instrument.
-Here’s how, as per section 80E of the Income Tax act, the interest component of the repayment on the higher education loan is tax deductible.
+We would like to drive your attention to one more financial instrument here – A loan application.
+Yes, we know the loan is not a form of investment but it is a very efficient tax-saving instrument.
+Here’s how, as per Section 80E of the Income Tax act, the interest component of the repayment on the higher education loan is tax-deductible.
 Under section 80C, the monthly Home Loan EMI made towards the principal component of the loan is exempted from taxation and most importantly under Section 24; the interest on the home loan is also exempted from tax.

 - National Pension Scheme

-NPS is one of the very few tax saving investment plan that let the investor surpass the 1 lakh limit of deduction set by the section 80C.
-Under NPS, the percentage of the basic salary (up to a max of 10%) that your employer contributes towards your NPS is tax deductible.
-Your contribution towards National Pension Software will still be governed by the section 80C, hence; will abide by the 1 lakh limit.
+NPS is one of the very few tax saving investment plans that let the investor surpass the 1 lakh limit of deduction set by section 80C.
+Under NPS, the percentage of the basic salary (up to a max of 10%) that your employer contributes towards your NPS is tax-deductible.
+Your contribution towards National Pension Software will still be governed by section 80C, hence; will abide by the 1 lakh limit.